Causality: Ontology

 A general metaphysical question about cause and effect is: "what kind of entity can be a cause, and what kind of entity can be an effect?"

-One viewpoint on this question is that cause and effect are of one and the same kind of entity, with causality an asymmetric relation between them.
+One viewpoint on this question is that cause and effect are of one and the same kind of entity, causality being an asymmetric relation between them.
 That is to say, it would make good sense grammatically to say either "A is the cause and B the effect" or "B is the cause and A the effect", though only one of those two can be actually true.
 In this view, one opinion, proposed as a metaphysical principle in process philosophy, is that every cause and every effect is respectively some process, event, becoming, or happening.
 An example is 'his tripping over the step was the cause, and his breaking his ankle the effect'.
-Another view is that causes and effects are 'states of affairs', with the exact natures of those entities being less restrictively defined than in process philosophy.
+Another view is that causes and effects are 'states of affairs', with the exact natures of those entities being more loosely defined than in process philosophy.

-Another viewpoint on the question is the more classical one, that a cause and its effect can be of different kinds of entity.
+Another viewpoint on this question is the more classical one, that a cause and its effect can be of different kinds of entity.
 For example, in Aristotle's efficient causal explanation, an action can be a cause while an enduring object is its effect.
 For example, the generative actions of his parents can be regarded as the efficient cause, with Socrates being the effect, Socrates being regarded as an enduring object, in philosophical tradition called a 'substance', as distinct from an action.

 Epistemology

 Since causality is a subtle metaphysical notion, considerable intellectual effort, along with exhibition of evidence, is needed to establish knowledge of it in particular empirical circumstances.
 According to David Hume, the human mind is unable to perceive causal relations directly.
-On this ground, the scholar distinguished between the regularity view on causality and the counterfactual notion.
+On this ground, the scholar distinguished between the regularity view of causality and the counterfactual notion.
 According to the counterfactual view, X causes Y if and only if, without X, Y would not exist.
-Hume interpreted the latter as an ontological view, i.e., as a description of the nature of causality but, given the limitations of the human mind, advised using the former (stating, roughly, that X causes Y if and only if the two events are spatiotemporally conjoined, and X precedes Y) as an epistemic definition of causality.
-Having an epistemic concept of causality is needed to distinguish between causal and noncausal relations.
-The contemporary philosophical literature on causality can be divided into five big approaches to causality.
+Hume interpreted the latter as an ontological view, i.e., as a description of the nature of causality; but, given the limitations of the human mind, advised using the former (stating, roughly, that X causes Y if and only if the two events are spatiotemporally conjoined, and X precedes Y) as an epistemic definition of causality.
+We need an epistemic concept of causality in order to distinguish between causal and noncausal relations.
+The contemporary philosophical literature on causality can be divided into five major approaches to causality.
 These include the (mentioned above) regularity, probabilistic, counterfactual, mechanistic, and manipulationist views.
-The five approaches can be shown to be reductive, i.e., define causality in terms of relations of other types.
+The five approaches can be shown to be reductive, i.e., they define causality in terms of relations of other types.
 According to this reading, they define causality in terms of, respectively, empirical regularities (constant conjunctions of events), changes in conditional probabilities, counterfactual conditions, mechanisms underlying causal relations, and invariance under intervention.